 Relaxing bedroom colour schemes such as lilac bring restful qualities to a bedroom to help you sleep, as can other pastel shades such as blush pink or beige.

 While there isn’t a lot of scientific research behind colour psychology, anecdotal evidence suggests colours can affect mood and even performance.
 For example, a study on the colours of pills found that warm coloured placebo pills were reported as more effective than their cool counterparts.
 Also, the use of blue street lights in Tokyo has been said to reduce suicides and street crimes.

-“Your feelings about colour are often deeply personal and rooted in your own experience or culture.
+So, if colours can affect your mood, what are the best colours to use in the bedroom for enhanced mood and sleep?
+It turns out the colours that make you happy could be subjective, with no clear answer for everyone.
+Discussing colour psychology for Very Well Mind, Kendra Cherry states “Your feelings about colour are often deeply personal and rooted in your own experience or culture.
 For example, while the colour white is used in many Western countries to represent purity and innocence, it is seen as a symbol of mourning in many Eastern countries.”

-However, even though the best colours to use for your bedroom are largely dependent on your personal preferences and experiences, there are common trends which are worth exploring when it comes to redecorating a room.
+However, even though the best colours to use for your bedroom are largely dependent on your personal preferences and experiences, there are common trends that are worth exploring when it comes to redecorating a room.

 The chemicals, or neurotransmitters, in our brain are responsible for mood changes.